-Changing the age old methodology of levy of penalty u/s.
-271(1)(c) of the Income tax Act, Finance Act 2016 has introduced a new mechanism for penalty in the form of section 270A and 270AA.
-These provisions shall become applicable for assessments related with A.Y.
-2017-18 onwards.
+As we all are aware that Finance Act 2016 has introduced a new mechanism for penalty i.e section 270A and 270AA which has become applicable from AY 2017-18.
 This write up attempts to analyze the nitty-gritty of this change which is going to have a far reaching impact for tax professionals.

-Till now the raison d’etre of penalty was concealment of income or furnishing inaccurate particulars of the income.
-New regime is replacing this with “under reporting of income”.
+Now the new regime is replacing this with “under reporting of income”.
 Now instead of concealment of income or furnishing inaccurate particulars of the income, the charge of penalty shall get attracted when there is under reporting of income and the tax payable on this under reported amount shall be the basis of quantifying the penalty.

-Further, in the existing provisions of Sec.
+Further, Sec.
 271(1) (c), penalty could have ranged from 100% to 300% of the tax evaded.
-New provisions bring a certainty to the quantum of penalty by prescribing a fixed per-centage of penalty -50% in case of under reporting of income and 200% in case under reporting is due to mis-reporting.
+New provisions bring a certainty to the quantum of penalty by prescribing a fixed percentage of penalty – 50% in case of under reporting of income and 200% in case under reporting is due to mis-reporting.

 For a proper understanding, the whole scheme of Sec.
 270A and 270AA can be dissected into following 4 components :

 Sub Sec.
 1 to Section 270A is providing that “The Assessing Officer or the Commissioner (Appeals) or the Principal Commissioner or Commissioner may, during the course of any proceedings under this Act, direct that any person who has under-reported his income shall be liable to pay a penalty in addition to tax, if any, on the under-reported income.”